blueblazer22x/blueblazer22x.github.io/README.md

 These files are large and may take awhile to download depending on your internet speed.
 Once downloaded, the video files can be played on a Windows PC using the Media Player app, or you can use most other media players on your phone or computer regardless of operating system.

+We will leave these links up for a few months to give everyone a chance to download the shows.
+Alternatively, you may provide Mrs. Cunningham with an empty USB flash drive at least 64GB or larger and we can copy the files to your drive.